Eugenie Woo, Owner

 After spending 15 years in Philly honing his skills and running two major restaurants with the Starr Restaurant Group, Chef Chris moved to New York City where he earned the position of Executive Chef for CNN and Time Warner.
 While overseeing the dining experiences for the entire media conglomerate, he also created exclusive events with L’Oreal, NBA, NFL, HBO, Chris Rock, and the city government of New York.
 In addition, he has cooked for actors, professional athletes and elite dignitaries such as Tony Blair and Nelson Mandela.

 Finally in November of 2010, Chris and Eugenie took the next step in their culinary journey with the opening of Brooklyn Commune.
 In this personal environment, they can now fully express their love of food and community by not only providing wonderful dining experiences, but also making real connections with people.
-By teaching a child to cook a healthy meal or through outreach work feeding the homeless or helping victims of Hurricane Sandy, they strive to help make this world healthier and happier place.
+By teaching a child to cook a healthy meal or through outreach work feeding the homeless or helping victims of Hurricane Harvey & Maria, they strive to help make this world healthier and happier place.
 They invite you to come and taste the flavors of their story, feel the love, and become a part of their growing community.